TheGhouls/oct/doc/packaging_turrets.rst

 This command will install all required packages listed under the ``turrets_requirements`` configuration key, plus the oct-turrets package itself.

-Once the installation is done you can start your turret using the ``oct-turrets-start`` like that :
+Once the installation is finished you can start your turret using the ``oct-turrets-start`` like that :

 .. code-block:: bash